Ozlem-Uslu/Deutsche-Bahn-Passenger-Prediction/README.md

 Performance was again evaluated and the XGBoost model showed better performance than the Random Forest model.
 ## Adjustment of predictions

-It was found that the model had difficulty predicting the correct values for a given time period (Easter vacations).
-Since the model did not have access to data that could have learned this pattern, a constant factor was applied to adjust the predictions for that particular period.
+Added Constant: Since the model did not have access to data that could have learned the holiday pattern, a constant factor was applied to adjust the predictions for that particular period.
 ## Conclusions and considerations for the future

 The XGBoost model has proven to be effective and can be used to guide how many people will frequent a particular station.
 However, it is important to note that the model may differ in the future as cities may change, pandemics may occur, or regulatory changes may be introduced.
 Therefore, it is recommended that the model be maintained at appropriate intervals.